How to Start a Freelance Copy Editing Business

 I used to think you needed an English degree and special certifications to start freelance copy editing.
 I was wrong.
 Absolutely anyone can be a copy editor.
 I’ve done all sorts of editing and my background’s in anthropology!

-The only real requirements to be an editor are an excellent grasp of the English language, spelling and grammar.
+The only real requirements to start your editing career are an excellent grasp of the English language, spelling and grammar.
 It helps if you also have an understanding of the mechanics of good writing (fiction or nonfiction), word choice and style.
 If you have a passion for reading and knack for writing, lots of people could use your help as an editor.
 Attention to detail is a must.

 In some cases, it’s valuable to know the rules to different editing style guides, such as Chicago, APA, or MLA style.
 You could also get certifications from reputable organizations to verify your skills.
 But 95% of online editing jobs won’t require any of this.